Magnetic ink character recognition

 Magnetic ink character recognition code, known in short as MICR code, is a character recognition technology used mainly by the banking industry to streamline the processing and clearance of cheques and other documents.
-MICR encoding, called the MICR line, is at the bottom of cheques and other vouchers and typically includes the document-type indicator, bank code, bank account number, cheque number, cheque amount (usually added after a cheque is presented for payment) and a control indicator.
+MICR encoding, called the MICR line, is at the bottom of cheques and other vouchers and typically includes the document-type indicator, bank code, bank account number, cheque number, cheque amount (usually added after a cheque is presented for payment), and a control indicator.
 The format for the bank code and bank account number is country-specific.

 The technology allows MICR readers to scan and read the information directly into a data-collection device.
 Unlike barcode and similar technologies, MICR characters can be read easily by humans.
 MICR encoded documents can be processed much faster and more accurately than conventional OCR encoded documents.

 Pre-Unicode standard representation

-The ISO standard ISO 2033:1983, and the corresponding Japanese Industrial Standard JIS X 9010:1984 (originally JIS C 6229-1984), define character encodings for OCR-A, OCR-B and E-13B.
+The ISO standard ISO 2033:1983, and the corresponding Japanese Industrial Standard JIS X 9010:1984 (originally JIS C 6229–1984), define character encodings for OCR-A, OCR-B and E-13B.

 International spread

 There are two major MICR fonts in use: E-13B and CMC-7.
 There is no particular international agreement on which countries use which font.
 In practice, this does not create particular problems as cheques and other vouchers do not usually flow out of a particular jurisdiction.

 The E-13B font has been adopted as an international standard in ISO 1004-1:2013, and is the standard in Australia, Canada, the United Kingdom, the United States, as well as Central America and much of Asia, besides other countries.

-The CMC-7 font has been adopted as an international standard in ISO 1004-2:2013, and is widely used in Europe, including France and Italy, and South America, including Argentina, Brazil, Chile, Mexico, besides other countries.
+The CMC-7 font has been adopted as an international standard in ISO 1004-2:2013, and is widely used in Europe, including France and Italy, Mexico, and South America, including Argentina, Brazil, Chile, besides other countries.

 Israel is the only country that can use both fonts simultaneously, though the practice makes the system significantly less efficient.
 This situation is the product of the Israelis adopting CMC-7, while the Palestinians opted for E-13B.

 Fonts

 E-13B

-E-13B has a 14 character set, comprising the 10 decimal digits, and the following symbols:
+E-13B is a 14-character set, comprising the 10 decimal digits, and the following symbols: